-Even a single missing tooth can substantially impact your health and confidence.
+Even a single lost or extracted tooth can substantially impact your health and confidence.
 At Lakeview Dental, we offer several types of high-quality dental bridges to repair gaps in our patients’ smiles.
 Your restoration will also be carefully designed to be nearly indistinguishable from your natural teeth.
 Dr. Brian Hirschfield are available to discuss your options for dental bridges during a consultation at our Lakeville, NY, practice.

 Sometimes referred to as a partial denture, a dental bridge is a custom restoration that replaces one to several missing teeth in a row.
 At Lakeside Dental we offer both traditional and implant-supported bridges to our patients.
 A traditional bridge is made of one or more false teeth, which are secured on either side by dental crowns.